Skip to content

 Coverage Components Explained

 Liability: covers damage you cause to others.
 Required by law in most jurisdictions.
 Typically lowest-cost component.
 Comprehensive: covers non-collision damage to your vehicle (theft, vandalism, weather, animals).
 Optional but typically required by lenders.
 Collision: covers damage from accidents you cause.
 Optional but typically required by lenders.
 Each component prices separately based on coverage limits, deductibles, and risk factors.
-The calculator separates the three for honest cost analysis.
+The calculator separates the three for transparent cost analysis.

 Realistic Premium Ranges